 The employer agrees to continue to release each officer from duty with pay a minimum of two (2) hours per week for purposes of training and/or physical fitness activities, subject to the operational needs of the department.
+If an officer has an eight (8)-hour training scheduled, fitness time for that week will be scheduled in the remaining two (2) hours of the ten (10)-hour shift.
 If scheduled release time has been canceled due to the operational needs of the Department, the officer may request the time to be rescheduled.
 Such request shall be made of the officer's supervisor prior to the end of the shift.
 Rescheduling is the only remedy for cancellation of release time.
 The supervisor will make good faith efforts to reschedule the training release time within 48 hours of the end of the shift, excluding regular days off.